invertedv/testGo/docs/gomFile.md

 ***Notes***<br>
 You can stratify on any field, including the target field.
-However, not all fields are available at the first pass -- essentially only fields that are available at the as-of date.
+However, not all fields are available at the first pass -- only fields that are available at the as-of date.
 If you stratify on the target field in pass2, you should **not** specify any other fields in strat2.